OpenClaw + Ollama: Run AI Agents for Free with Local Models

 # Register the agent

-# Or start the gateway for web/Telegram access
+# Or start the gateway for web access

 openclaw gateway start

-# Then open http://localhost:18789The first message may take a few seconds as Ollama loads the model into memory.
-Subsequent messages are significantly faster.
-On Apple Silicon Macs, expect 20-40 tokens per second with Llama 3 8B.
+# Visit http://localhost:18789The first message may take a few seconds as Ollama loads the model into memory.
+Subsequent messages are much faster.
+On Apple Silicon Macs, expect 20-40 tokens per second with Llama 3.2 8B.

 | Model | Size | RAM | Best For |